victorassiso/victorassiso/README.md

 ## Hi there 👋

-- 🔭 I’m currently working at the [Data Office of the Rio de Janeiro City Hall](https://www.dados.rio/) as a **front-end developer**.
+🔭 I’m currently a front-end developer at the [Data Office of the Rio de Janeiro City Hall](https://www.dados.rio/), where I craft modern, user-centric web applications that make a real impact.

-- 🏗️ My current techt stack includes [Next.js 15](https://nextjs.org/), [React 19](https://react.dev/), [Tailwind](https://tailwindcss.com/), [Shadcn-ui](https://ui.shadcn.com/), and [Turborepo](https://turbo.build/).
-- 💼 My latest projects involve partnerships with the Municipal Health Secretariat, the Municipal Secretariat for Women, and the Municipal Secretariat of the Civil House.
-These projects focus on developing web apps packed with cool features like interactive maps, PDF report generation, API integrations, timelines, dashboards, tables, and much more.
+💼 **What I’m working on:**\
+Collaborating with municipal departments like Health, Women's Affairs, and the Civil House Secretariat to deliver feature-rich platforms.
+My projects include:

+- 🗺️ Interactive maps for data visualization.
+- 📊 Dashboards and dynamic tables for decision-making.
+- 📄 Automated PDF report generation.
+- 📅 Timeline visualizations and more.

+🚀 **My Tech Stack:**\
+Specializing in [React 19](https://react.dev/) and [Next.js 15](https://nextjs.org/), with tools like [Tailwind](https://tailwindcss.com/), [Shadcn-ui](https://ui.shadcn.com/), and [Turborepo](https://turbo.build/) for building scalable, maintainable, and high-performance applications.

-- 🌟 Passionate about leveraging technology to build greate things.
+🌟 I’m passionate about leveraging cutting-edge technologies to build innovative solutions that solve real-world problems.

 <!--
 **victorassiso/victorassiso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.